UK's Prince Andrew makes first appearance since sex claims

 "It is emphatically denied that HRH The Duke of York had any form of sexual contact or relationship with Virginia Roberts," a spokesman said earlier this month.

-Andrew, fifth in line to the throne, is not a defendant in the Florida lawsuit, which mainly centres on his former friend Epstein, but he does appear in the lengthy court documents.
+Andrew, fifth in line to the throne, is not a defendant in the Florida lawsuit, which mainly centers on his former friend Epstein, but he does appear in the lengthy court documents.

 (Writing by Michael Holden in London; editing by Ralph Boulton)